 Mega-analysis inevitably generates batch effects

 In mega-analysis, the combination of data from different studies will inevitably generate technical variations such as general noise and batch effects.
+In fact, some studies deliberately join technical replicates to simulate batch effects.
 Study-dependent differences in sample preparation, types of microarray chip and experiment protocols may contribute to shifts in measurements of samples and are observed as batch effects.
 As batch effects are idiosyncratic in nature with no biological basis, they can have profound effects in analysis outcome.
 In the relatively benign case, they simply lead to more variability and thus decreased power in detecting a true biological signal.
 This certainly would have implications for reproducibility.
 However, the more concerning repercussions are false effects that may be induced due to confounding between batch effects and the results, leading to inaccurate clinical conclusions.

 Batch effects may manifest non-uniformly